costajob/app-servers/README.md

 From a pure performance point of view Nim is faster than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.

 ##### Concurrency and parallelism
-Despite i was expecting NIM to support parallelism, it clearly does not: a single CPU is stressed by the NIM server.
+Despite i was expecting Nim to support parallelism, it clearly does not.
-Memory consumption is really on the low side, also the executable program is a mere 150KB.
+Memory consumption is really on the low side.
+I dare to add that Nim executable is also the smallest one: a mere 150KB.

 ### Crystal HTTP
 I used Crystal HTTP server standard library.